strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

-# Creating content types
+# Creating content-types

-Strapi allows to create 2 main content types using the Content-Types Builder: collection types and single types.
-Although they are not proper content types as they cannot exist indepentely, components can also be created through the Content-Types Builder, in the same way as collection and single types.
+Strapi allows to create 2 main content-types using the Content-Types Builder: collection types and single types.
+Although they are not proper content-types as they cannot exist indepentely, components can also be created through the Content-Types Builder, in the same way as collection and single types.

-- Collection types are content types that can be reused several times.
+- Collection types are content-types that can be reused several times.
-- Single types are content types that are created for one purpose and are meant to be used once.
+- Single types are content-types that are created for one purpose and are meant to be used once.
 - Components are a combination of fields that can be used as a group when configuring the fields of a content-type.

 ## Creating a new content-type